Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/casablanca-mar/index.md

 featured_image: ./max-bender-VmX3vmBecFE-unsplash.jpeg
 featured_desc: nan
 featured_credit: Max Bender (Unsplash)
 description: Starting in 2018, Zenata was planned to be one of Africa’s first eco-cities, built in Casablanca, Morocco.
-Their plan has three pillars of sustainable development: environmental, social, and economic.
+Their plan has three pillars of sustainable development – environmental, social, and economic.
 However I am putting it last because there are not as many "smart" aspects.
 geography: casablanca-mar.geojson
 geography_caption: Optional Caption for the geographic information.
 year_start: